Why a Bankruptcy Might Actually Improve Your Credit Score

 Opportunities to Build up Stellar Credit

 Contrary to popular belief, you can obtain credit after a bankruptcy.
 As you might expect, this can work for or against you.
 After a bankruptcy has been completed, creditors are aware that you now have a clean slate.
 They also know that that you will not be able to file another bankruptcy again for several years.
 For this reason, credit card companies are all too eager to offer you credit cards again.

 However, you can play this game to your advantage; accept small credit offerings and responsibly build your credit back up over time.
-Just remember to tread carefully; credit cards companies tend to increase your credit limit as your credit score grows, so make sure that they set a credit limit that you are comfortable with.
+Just remember to tread carefully; credit card companies tend to increase your credit limit as your credit score grows, so make sure that they set a credit limit that you are comfortable with.

-Also, if you have mortgage and/or car payments this too will help build up your credit score after filing for a bankruptcy.
+Also, if you have a mortgage and/or car payments this too will help build up your credit score after filing for bankruptcy.